.png)

 Dean: Right now, we’re starting to see a big shift of wealth between one generation and the next.
 Boomers are heading into retirement, and that means there’s a lot of wealth about to change hands.
 Most of their wealth is tied up in things like real estate, super, savings, and investments.
 Typically, the money moves first between spouses, and then, over time, passes down to kids and grandkids.

-Over the coming decades, billions of dollars set to move from Boomers to the next generations.
+Over the coming decades, billions of dollars is set to move from Boomers to the next generations.
 That’s a game-changer for a lot of families, opening up opportunities and giving younger folks a real leg up.

 Wealth is being transferred in a variety of ways.
 Sometimes it’s through the formal channels like wills, trusts, and estate plans.
 Other times, it’s more informal, like parents helping with a house deposit, paying for Uni, or gradually handing over the family business or investments.

 Something I am seeing more and more is Boomers giving while they’re still around to see the impact.
 There’s real joy in helping a child buy their first home or supporting a grandchild’s education, and many want to witness the difference their support makes.
-As I have written bout in my past blogs, it is about legacy, connection, and seeing the next generation thrive, right here, right now.
+As I have written about in my past blogs, it is about legacy, connection, and seeing the next generation thrive, right here, right now.

 The key thing is to be intentional, don’t let that money drift away.